Introduction: Deadlift Form Tutorial

-When the weight starts to get too heavy, and you are having trouble holding onto the weight, you should switch your grip so that one palm is facing towards you and the other is facing away from you (under-over grip).
+If your grip isn't strong enough, have one palm facing towards you and the other facing away from you (under-over grip).
 It does not matter which hand is facing which direction, pick whatever is most comfortable.

 Step 6: Breath

 Before you start the lift, you will have to take a breath.
-This is very important as it will determine the stability of your lift.
+That breath is crucial to the stability of your lift.

-When breathing for Deadlift, or any exercises (squat, bench, bicep curls, etc.), you should breath into your abdomen or more correctly your diaphragm.
-Think of it as breathing with your stomach.
+When breathing for deadlift, or any exercises (squat, bench, bicep curls, etc.), you should breath into your abdomen or, more correctly, your diaphragm.
 When you perform diaphragmatic breathing, your shoulders remain neutral and should not move.
 Only your stomach should expand.
 This may require some practice.
 Breathe in and try to make your stomach as big as possible.

 Once you are comfortable breathing with your diaphragm, now try activating your core by pushing the air further down into your pelvis.
 While keeping your stomach expanded with air, create downward pressure inside your stomach, as if you are trying to drop a big one.

 Correct breathing technique will allow you brace your core and provide firm, stable support for your spine.
-This is where most people mess up and injure themselves.
+Incorrect breathing technique often causes injuries.

 Step 7: Before the Pull

-Many lifters make the mistake of yanking on the bar when they start pulling; DON’T. This is very inefficient and will put you in a bad position, causing injuries.
+Many lifters make the mistake of yanking on the bar when they start pulling; DON’T. Yanking will put you in a bad position and cause injuries.

-I like to think of it as loading up a spring.
-What you want to do is pull on the bar enough to take the slack out of the bar.
+This step is like loading up a spring.
+Pull on the bar enough to take the slack out of the bar.
 Meaning, there should not be any play in the bar.
-If you load up the bar and pull on the bar, you will hear clanking noise and feel some play between the bar and the weight plate.
+If you pull on a bar with weights, you will hear clanking noise and feel some play between the bar and the weight plates.
 So, if you pull the bar to take the slack out, there should no longer be any play between the bar and the plate.

 Once you have taken the slack out of the bar, you should get your body into position.
 As you did with the bar, you need to take the “slack” out of you body.
 Before you even initiate the pull, your core should be tight, arms should be straight, and your hamstrings and quads should be loaded up like a spring, ready to explode.